TASSEL aslo known as

 Kinship matrix as an another covariate in the linear model

-Once the Kinship matrix has been calculated, MLM can be now be conducted by below:
+Therefore, once the Kinship matrix has been calculated, MLM can be now be conducted by following below steps:

 4.2 Exporting results